defano/jmonet/README.md

 #### Can I create my own tools?

 Of course!
-Tools are typically subclassed from one of the abstract tool classes in the `paint.tools.base` package.
+Tools are typically subclassed from one of the abstract tool classes in the `com.defano.jmonet.tools.base` package.
 These abstract classes handle UI events for the most common tool behaviors:

 Tool Base                | Description
 -------------------------|------------
-`PaintTool`              | Base class from which all paint tools are derived.
+`BasicTool`              | Base class from which all paint tools are derived.
 Holds references to attribute providers and implements empty mouse and keyboard event handlers (_template pattern_; allows tools to override only those methods they care about).
-`AbstractBoundsTool`     | Click-and-drag to define a rectangular boundary.
+`BoundsTool`             | Click-and-drag to define a rectangular boundary.
 Examples: Rectangle, Oval, Round Rectangle, Shape tools.
-`AbstractLineTool`       | Click-and-drag to define a line between two points.
+`LinearTool`             | Click-and-drag to define a line between two points.
 Example: Line tool.
-`AbstractPathTool`       | Click-and-drag to define a free-form path on the canvas.
+`PathTool`               | Click-and-drag to define a free-form path on the canvas.
 Examples: Paintbrush, pencil, eraser tools.
-`AbstractPolylineTool`   | Click, click, click, double-click to define segments in a polygon or curve.
+`PolylineTool`           | Click, click, click, double-click to define segments in a polygon or curve.
 Examples: Curve, Polygon tools.
-`AbstractSelectionTool`  | Most complex of the tool bases; click-and-drag to define a shape to be drawn with marching ants allowing the user to move or modify the underlying graphic.
+`SelectionTool`          | Most complex of the tool bases; click-and-drag to define a shape to be drawn with marching ants allowing the user to move or modify the underlying graphic.
 Examples: Selection, Lasso, Rotate tools.
-`AbstractTransformTool`  | Click-and-drag to select a rectangular boundary drawn with drag handles at each corner which can moved by the user.
+`TransformTool`          | Click-and-drag to select a rectangular boundary drawn with drag handles at each corner which can moved by the user.
 Example: Slant, projection, perspective and rubber sheet tools.

 #### My canvas isn't getting garbage collected.
 This library has a memory leak.